malinvan/test/README.md

 2. That it's easy to get caught up in the coding and sometimes forget to commit often enough, something I'm trying to remind myself of and improve on.
 3. Sometimes it's good to take a step back, whether that's active procrastination when focusing on something else for a bit or stepping away from the computer for a while.
 4. Finding time is easier when you don't have a sick child at home :)

-# Imagine you would need to continue developing and maintaining that application for a while and consider that other people might need to work with your code (including us as reviewers).